 Rockingham, Market Harborough, Leicestershire, LE16 8TH, England

 WebsiteClick here to visit Rockingham Castle's website.

 Yes, there are toilets, accessible toilets and baby changing facilities.

 Yes, you can bring a picnic.

 Yes, there is an onsite restaurant and snacks are available.

-Rockingham Castle has not told us if they are fully wheelchair friendly.
+No, Rockingham Castle is not wheelchair friendly.